Discord Business Model

 • Spotify

-Discord’s Cost Structure
+Discord Cost Structure

-Discord cost structure consists of:
+Discord’s cost structure consists of:

-• Server and website maintenance costs;
+• Server and website maintenance costs

-• Marketing and advertising costs;
+• Marketing and advertising costs

-Discord’s Competitors
+Discord Competitors

-• Slack: Slack is an instant messaging service which is operated by Slack Technologies.
-The platform allows members to communicate through text messaging, voice calls, and video calls, as well as exchange media and files.
-These conversations can take place in communities (referred to on the platform as workspaces) or within exclusive chats.
+• Slack: Slack is an instant messaging service operated by Slack Technologies.
+The platform allows members to communicate through text messaging, voice calls, and video calls and exchange media and files.
+These conversations can occur in communities (referred to on the platform as workspaces) or within exclusive chats.
+The system was designed primarily to facilitate communications between professional organizations but has also found widespread popularity in many other communities.
+Currently, the platform has over 35 million active users and is used by over 65% of Fortune 100 companies;

+• Skype: Skype is a household name in telecommunications.
+The platform is owned by Skype Technologies, a division of Microsoft, and is a leader in teleconferencing, voice calls, and videotelephony.
+It caters to a variety of customers, including desktop, mobile device, and video game console users.
 The platform was kicked off in 2003 by a diverse team of entrepreneurs and was purchased by eBay in 2005 for $2.6 billion, before being subsequently taken over by Microsoft in 2011 after paying eBay $8.5 billion.
 The platform initially struggled to gain traction, but saw a massive increase in usage during the 2020 COVID-19 pandemic.
-The platform is used by an estimated 40 million people a year, making it incredibly popular.
+The platform is used by an estimated 40 million people a year, making it incredibly popular;

-The software is currently compatible with macOS, iOS, Linux, Microsoft Windows, Android, and FreeBSD.
-The service is targeted primarily towards the online gaming community and serves as a channel through which team players can communicate during play.
-The platform has a small but loyal following who are mainly interested in the privacy, security, and better voice quality that TeamSpeak offers.
+• TeamSpeak: TeamSpeak Systems is a voice-over-Internet protocol server that allows users to communicate through a chat channel, similar to teleconferencing.
+It was founded in 2001 by TeamSpeak Systems GmbH and is currently running on the 3.6.2 version, released on September 21, 2023.
+The software is compatible with macOS, iOS, Linux, Microsoft Windows, Android, and FreeBSD.
+The service is targeted primarily at the online gaming community and serves as a channel through which team players can communicate during play.
+The platform has a small but loyal following that is mainly interested in the privacy, security, and better voice quality that TeamSpeak offers;

-Though the platform is technically a sister to Skype Microsoft Classrooms (which are both technically owned by the Microsoft Corporation), it focuses more on offering its services to businesses and other professional bodies.
-It is designed in such a way to allow users to be arranged into Teams, within which the various members can communicate via Team Channels.
+• Microsoft Teams: Microsoft Teams is a popular alternative to the Discord platform and offers a proprietary communication service as part of the giant Microsoft 365 suite of tools.
+Your office provides users with text messaging, videoconferencing, file sharing, and media storage services.
+Though the platform is technically a sister to Skype Microsoft Classrooms (both technically owned by the Microsoft Corporation), it focuses more on offering its services to businesses and other professional bodies.
+It is designed to allow users to be arranged into Teams, within which the various members can communicate via Team Channels.

-Discord’s SWOT Analysis
+Discord SWOT Analysis

 SWOT Analysis of Discord - Discord Business Model

-Discord’s Strengths
+Discord Strengths

 • Significant Investor Support: Strong financial support from investors during various rounds of funding;